- Course at a Glance

 - Maintenance Engineers and Supervisors

 Even those who are highly experienced in industrial automation may find it useful to attend some of the topics to gain know-how in a very concentrated but practical format.

-The course comprises 16 modules (please refer to the brochure).
-These cover the following four main threads to provide maximum practical coverage in the fields of Remote Engineering, Mechatronics and Robotics:
+The program follows four engineering threads to provide you with maximum practical coverage in the field of Remote Engineering, Mechatronics and Robotics: